25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 #### Object Inheritance

-JavaScript is **Prototype** based language, hence the inheritance is achieved using prototypes.
+JavaScript is **Prototype** based language, hence the inheritance is achieved using prototypes

 - The most important difference between class- and prototype-based inheritance is that a class defines a _type_ which can be instantiated at runtime, whereas a **_prototype_ is itself an object instance**